Notadeloper/RankPage/README.md

 java -cp bin cis5550.flame.FlameSubmit localhost:9000 pagerank.jar cis5550.jobs.PageRank
 ```

-Now, the frontend can be accessed at localhost:3000 which accepts queries and returns results.# RankPage
+Now, the frontend can be accessed at localhost:3000 which accepts queries and returns results.
-# RankPage